-On the main page of the Cloudflare plugin, click the 'Apply' button to apply Cloudflare’s optimized default settings for your website.
+On the main page of the Cloudflare plugin, click the 'Apply' button to apply Cloudflare’s default settings for your website.
 These settings affect how the CDN and basic security measures are implemented and it is advised to use them because they are optimized for efficient performance.

 Step 5.
 Set Browser Cache Expiration

 Next, decide if you want to enable 'Always Online'.
 If you do, Cloudflare will instruct browsers to load the cached version of your website in case your host’s servers go down.
-While this is not necessary, it is recommended to enable 'Always Online'.
+While this is not necessary, it is recommended to use this setting.

 Step 6.
 Configure Additional Cloudflare Settings

-Cloudflare offers a number of additional settings for the security and visitor experience of your WordPress website.
-Most notable are the page rules settings and web application firewall, although the latter is only available to paid Cloudflare users.
+Cloudflare offers a number of additional settings for the enhanced security and user experience of your WordPress website.
+Most notable are the page rules settings and web application firewall, although the latter is only available with paid Cloudflare plans.

 Any settings that are changed in your Cloudflare dashboard will be reflected on your WordPress site as long as the Cloudflare WordPress plugin remains activated and your global API key remains valid.